06 Dec 2024

 Head along to this award-winning live music bar and kitchen for some great tunes and jubilations.
 Last year the “Great Bells of Fire” party night saw revellers on the dance floor until 4am, so we’re excited to see what the venue brings this time around.
 Festive dishes here include the likes of haggis pakora served with a chilli sauce; maple glazed pork belly, with fondant potato, roast vegetables and red wine jus; roast pepper and chilli jam pithivier with a warm winter salad; and Slouch Mess, the venue’s take on the Eton Mess, with crushed fruit and meringue.

 Immerse yourself in an atmosphere that’s been inspired by pre- and post-prohibition times, Glasgow’s own maritime heritage and the golden age of ocean travel.
 This sophisticated restaurant and bar is wonderfully reminiscent of the kinds of liners once constructed in this shipbuilding city.
-And for Hogmanay 2023, the venue’s preparing a New Year Gala, an opulent option for those wishing to push the boat out (pun intended).
-There will be a delectable four course celebration menu, accompanied by live entertainment and optional Champagne cocktails (we love the Smoked French with toasted rosemary-infused Bombay Sapphire, lemon juice, sugar syrup and bubbles).
-Tickets are priced at £75 per person and you’ll be able to stay at The Anchor Line into the wee small hours.
+And for Hogmanay this year, the venue’s preparing a New Year Gala, an opulent option for those wishing to push the boat out (pun intended).
+There will be a delectable four-course celebration menu.
+Priced at £79.95 per person, the options include starters like king scallops with champagne and caviar butter sauce or celeriac and apple soup.
+Main dishes range from fillet of Scotch beef to spiced halibut, followed by indulgent desserts such as rich chocolate caramel cake or a cheeseboard selection.

 This gorgeous house, which was inspired by Charles Rennie Mackintosh, boasts the enviable setting of Bellahouston Park.
 And while it may have been designed as a country retreat, it’s a short distance from Glasgow’s city centre and southern suburbs (so a taxi home won’t cost the earth).
 Guests will be welcomed with fizz and canapés at 7pm followed by a three course meal with wine.
 Held in the Mackintosh Suite, there’s plenty of space to kick your heels and a ceilidh band will be present to encourage you onto the floor as they play and call the dances.
 Dancing will halt at midnight, for a round of Auld Lang Syne, before resuming and ending at 1am.
 If you already have plans for the bells, why not pop into the venue for a light lunch at the Art Lover’s Café, followed by a walk of the grounds, before returning home to get ready for your night oot.